freitzzz/edom-19-20-atb-21/freitas/increment4/readme.md

 |`generateCRUDUseCaseImpl`|Generates a file that represents the use case interface implementation for an use case that provides CRUD operations.
 The `execute` method implementation presents a menu for interacting with these operations|
 |`generateCRUDEntityUseCaseImpl`|Generates a file that represents the use case interface implementation for an use case that provides CRUD operations for a specific entity.
 The `execute` method implementation presents a menu for interacting with these operations for the specific entity|

+One thing to notice on this generation strategy is that **all java source files** are generated in the same folder that was indicated in Acceleo as the output folder.
+The strategy could be refactored in order to generate the source files in approriated folders as a way to separate responsibilities (e.g. `entities` would contain all entities files, `usecases` would contain all use cases files).

+In order to perform such generation, each template path should include the relative path to the respective folder and there should be import statements of all file dependencies.

 ## Use Case Metamodel and DSL Update